zsa/wally/README.md

 Flash your [ZSA Keyboard](https://ergodox-ez.com) the EZ way.

+ℹ️ Windows users: [There's a new version of Wally](https://github.com/zsa/wally-win/) rewritten from the ground up using native tehcnologies

 ## Getting started

 ⚠️ Warning starting from firmware v19, Wally needs to be updated to v2.1.0 in order to detect your keyboard.
 Linux users should update their udev rules using the latest version from [the wiki](https://github.com/zsa/wally/wiki/Live-training-on-Linux).